austinh3/www/README.md

 Set up [your dev environment](DEVELOPMENT.MD) DEVELOPMENT.MD

 ## Change log
+### 0.2.1
+Product page set up as minimum viable product.
+Works as front end to a Stripe payment.
 ### 0.2.0
 Hare form set up as minimum viable product.
 Works as front end to a Google form that submits to a Gooogle sheet.
 ### 0.1.1